hypernumbers/literate-erlang/README.md

 Write your literate-erlang files in the directory ``/src_md`` naming them like ``mymodule.erl.md``.
 Header files are written in ``/include_md`` and named ``myheder.hrl.md``.

-Compile them to normal erlang using:
+Compile them to normal erlang and onto beam files using:
 ``rebar literate-compile``

-and then compile that using:
-``rebar compile``

 Reverse Compiler
 ================